-Here’s a picture without the controls…
+Here’s a photo from the camera – without the controls…

 And that’s about it.
 Compared to the original (easy) setup for the ESCAM camera detailed below, this was even easier.
-What can I say – HD video (1920*1080 max, lovely colours etc. Note the clear blue sky, not at all washed as with some cameras, yet there is detail in the shade from the hot sun) this just works – 2-way audio, adjustable PIR settings, white light and IR lighting via 4 powerful LEDs, recording (with visible timeline), snapshots, digital zoo and a VASTLY, VASTLY improved wall bracket over the original.
+What can I say – HD video (1920*1080 max, lovely colours etc. Note the clear blue sky, not at all washed as with some cameras, yet there is detail in the shade from the hot sun) this just works – 2-way audio, adjustable PIR settings, white light and IR lighting via 4 powerful LEDs, recording (with visible timeline), snapshots, digital zoom and a VASTLY, VASTLY improved wall bracket over the original.
 Check out the Banggood link for more and read below the break for the full story.
 What you see above is a screenshot from the live video on the APP.
 This short video might be useful when it finishes uploading (Spanish rural broadband, who would have it?)…

 Original ESCAM camera which arrived here in Spain in July 2019

 At first the original 2019 ESCAM camera worked perfectly on its own (rather flimsy) bracket on our pergola for testing.
 It then stopped twice in a matter of days, I then took it out of the worst of the direct sun, it was fine with 90% battery after 24 hours of indoors and very little light.
 I then put it on a wall bracket outside but part shaded by our roof.
 But there is MUCH MORE to this story – so please read on – the camera was quickly replaced by Banggood with the superior WATCHMEN camera using the UBell APP.

 I have two other (cheap) cameras which have never failed, but then they are not getting blasted with intense sunlight – I thought shielding the ESCAM camera from the worst of the sunlight might do it but no…